zachsain/routinely-app-new/README.md

 ## Usage

 1. [`Login`] with your username & password.
-If this is your first time, create a user profile ['Sign Up'].
+If this is your first time, create a user profile [`Sign Up`].
 2. If first time user you can start by creating a new Activity on the [`Activitiy`] page.
 Or if you want to create or browse routines you can do so on the [`Routines`] page.
 3. On Activity page – Select [`Create Activity`] to create a new activity from the routine you selected.
 Add the title, duration, and notes on the activity.
-4. To edit the Activity click on the edit button on the bottom right of the Activity card.
+4. To edit the [`Activity`] click on the edit button on the bottom right of the Activity card.
-5. To delete Activity click the delete button on top left of Activity Card.
+5. To delete [`Activity`] click the delete button on top left of Activity Card.
-6. To enlarge the Activity card and get more details on the Routine used click anywhere on the Activity card.
+6. To enlarge the [`Activity`] card and get more details on the Routine used click anywhere on the Activity card.
-7. Once on the single Activity page you can click on the Routine used card to get more information on the Routine used and see helpful video.
+7. Once on the single [`Activity`] page you can click on the [`Routine`] card to get more information on the Routine and see helpful video.
-8. To cretate new routine click the Routine tab in the navbar and select Create New Routine.
+8. To cretate new routine click the [`Routine`] tab in the navbar and select [`Create New Routine`].
-9. To filter routines select the category you wish to filter on the Routines page.
+9. To filter routines select the category you wish to filter on the [`Routines`] page.
-10. To enlarge and see helpful video on the Routines, click anywhere on the Routines card to go to single Routine page.
+10. To enlarge and see helpful video on the [`Routine`], click anywhere on the Routines card to go to single Routine page.
-11. To create new Activity from a Routine you want to use on from the Routines list, click Add New Activity button on Routine card.
+11. To create new [`Activity`] from a [`Routine`] click [`Add New Activity`] button on Routine card.
-12. To see all of the Routines you've previously used click the My Routines button in the navbar or the My Routines button located below the filter bar.
+12. To see all of the [`Routines`] you've previously used click the [`My Routines`] button in the navbar or the My Routines button located below the filter bar.
-13. To create a new Activity from the My Routines page click the Add New Activity button at the bottom of the Routine card.
+13. To create a new [`Activity`] from the My Routines page click the [`Add New Activity`] button at the bottom of the Routine card.
-14. To logout click the Logout button on the navbar, then click the Logout button on the page.
+14. To logout click the [`Logout`] button on the navbar, then click the [`Logout`] button on the page.

 ## Room for Improvement